Reform Corrupt Checkoff Programs

 The Opportunities for Fairness in Farming (OFF) Act would:

-• Prohibit checkoff programs from contracting with any organization that lobbies on agricultural policy.
+• Prohibit checkoff programs from contracting with any organization that lobbies on agricultural policy (with an exception for institutions of higher education, such as our land grant institutions).

 • Require transparency through the publication of checkoff program budgets and expenditures.